MrPixle2022/Documentaion/Js/React/redux toolkit/Slices.md

 ## creating slices:

-to create a slice import `createSlice` from `redux` after creating a new slice by using syntax similar to creating a store, you will have to assign it a `name` for it's , `reducer` an object which holds all instructions as keys and values
+to create a slice import `createSlice` from `redux` after creating a new slice by using syntax similar to creating a store, you will have to assign it a `name` for it , the `reducer` is an object which holds all instructions as keys and values, each key can be take the state and an action param which stores values as an object in it's `.payload` property.

 for example i created a slice `src/feature/storeSlice.js`:
 ```javascript